ulsdevteam/alma-address-sms-microservice/README.md

 | GET | /sms | Returns the user's preferred SMS number, or null if they have not set one
 | PUT | /sms | Adds or updates the user's preferred SMS number | Number is passed as the `sms` query parameter
 | DELETE | /sms | Removes the preferred SMS flag from the user's phone numbers

+## License

+Copyright University of Pittsburgh.

+Freely licensed for reuse under the MIT License.